Salby/morpheus/README.md

 ### Parent-child transition

-You can use `MorphPageRoute` to create a parent-child transition between your two screens.
+You can use `MorphPageRoute` to create a parent-child transition between two screens.

 ```dart
 import 'package:morph/morph.dart';